ding-lab/somaticwrapper/README.md

 Step1: Enter the directory where you downloaded somaticwrapper pipeline

-Step2: Type the coommand line: perl somaticwrapper.pl  --step --rdir --ref --log --q
+Step2: Type the coommand line: perl somaticwrapper.pl --rdir --ref --log --q --groupname --users --step

 rdir = full path of the folder holding files for this sequence run (user must provide)